englander/replication_closures/README.md

 ### Data preparation

 Run the scripts in Scripts/make_data folder in numeric order, starting with 0. make_closures_df.R.
+Scripts 0 to 6 take 5 hours to run in total.
+Script 7 takes 64 hours.

 After running 4. make_rddf.R, you will have created the data necessary to create all tables, Figures 1-7, Figures A1-A11, Figures B1-B2, Figures C1-C2, and Figure E1.
 After running 5. make_fleetthere_selfthere.R, you will have created the data necessary to create Figures 8 and 9.
 Figure A12 requires running 6. make_actualclosure_regressioncontrol.R, and Figure A13 requires running 6. make_actualclosure_regressioncontrol.R and 7. make_data_figA13.R.